Bilateral relations Switzerland–Dominican Republic

 Swiss nationals in the Dominican Republic

-At the end of 2022, there were 2,065 Swiss nationals living in the Dominican Republic, making it the largest Swiss community in the Caribbean.
+At the end of 2023, 2,114 Swiss citizens were living in the Dominican Republic, forming the largest Swiss community in the Caribbean.

 History of bilateral relations

-The Dominican Republic gained independence in 1844.
+The Dominican Republic gained its independence in 1844.
 Switzerland recognised the new state and opened a consulate in Santo Domingo in 1936.
 During the Second World War, Switzerland represented the interests of the Dominican Republic in several countries.
-The Swiss consulate was upgraded to a consulate general in 1959, before becoming an embassy in 2007.
-Since May 2011, the regional consular centre in Santo Domingo has also been responsible for consular affairs in Haiti, Antigua and Barbuda, Dominica, St Kitts and Nevis.
+The Swiss consulate was upgraded to a consulate general in 1959 before being upgraded to an embassy in 2007.
+Since May 2011, the regional consular centre in Santo Domingo has been responsible for all consular affairs in Haiti, Antigua and Barbuda, Dominica, and St Kitts and Nevis.

 Diplomatic Documents of Switzerland, Dodis